-Explore a private station
+Explore a local station

-Island Hills Station provides a chance to tramp through deep, regenerating beech forest while helping to reset and check traps for introduced pests.
+Island Hills Station provides a chance to tramp through deep, regenerating beech forest while helping to reset and check traps for introduced pests to the region.
 It’s here you’ll learn about the efforts I control with the station’s owners and what you can do to help, even after you’ve left.
 By booking this tour, Bushman Tours will donate traps to the station as part of your fee.
 These traps will support the conservation work here and bear your Visitors ID, offering the chance for you to receive updates on the efforts and support you’ve provided – even long after you’ve left.

 On this Adventure you will: